EdwinRodger/MyMangaDataBase/README.md

 git clone https://github.com/EdwinRodger/MyMangaDataBase.git
 ```

-Run `MyMangaDataBase.cmd/sh` to run the app.
-It will -
-1. Make virtual environment
-2. Install other packages in that virtual environment if not already installed
-3. Automatically run the app on port 6070 in default browser

-Alternatively -
 1. Run command `python app.py` (Make sure you are in virtual environement).
 2. Open `http://127.0.0.1:6070/` in browser